-If you and your dependents meet the eligibility requirements for the Plan and wish to enroll in the Plan, you either must complete and sign a paper enrollment form or submit a completed electronic form to your employer.
+If you and your dependents meet the eligibility requirements for the Plan and wish to enroll in the Plan, you either must submit a completed electronic form, or alternatively, complete and sign a paper enrollment form and submit to your employer.
 When enrolling, you must give accurate and complete information.
 If you do not, your benefits will be adjusted, and you will be required to refund the Plan any benefits you and your dependents should not have received.
 Once you are enrolled, you will receive your health plan identification card in the mail to your home address.